pingcap/docs-cn/dev/reference/security/user-account-management.md

     skip-grant-table = true
     ```

-2. Restart TiDB using the modified configuration (the `root` privilege is required):

-    ```bash
-    sudo ./tidb-server -skip-grant-table=true -store=tikv -path=...
-    ```

-    By using the `skip-grant-table` configuration parameter, TiDB skips the privilege system.

-3. Use `root` to log in and then modify the password:
+2. Use `root` to log in and then modify the password:

     ```bash
     mysql -h 127.0.0.1 -P 4000 -u root